apertoire/apertoire.github.com/_posts/2013-03-03-moving-to-github-pages.md

 ![change a and cname records](/img/dns.png)

-my mail hosting is done via google, so i used their option to "Automatically set MX records necessary for **Google Apps Email**"
+my mail hosting is done via google, so i used namecheap's option to "Automatically set MX records necessary for **Google Apps Email**"

 dns propagation already happened for me (i did this about an hour ago), so it should be a smooth transtion all things considered.